Frequently Asked Questions about Volunteering

 I just want to volunteer with kids.
 What are my options?

 There are some opportunities available to work with children in our PRTF (Psychiatric Residential Treatment Facility) or at our Child Development Center.
-Please contact Mallory Seibel, Development Associate, at 704-644-4436 or firstname.lastname@example.org for more information.
+Please contact Mallory Seibel, Development Associate, at 704-644-4436 or email@example.com for more information.
 If you are interested in a long-term, on-going assignment, you will need to complete the volunteer application, reference check, criminal background check and a Diana Screening.
-We are not currently on-boarding new volunteers at this time.
-Please check back!

 I’m doing a school project on orphans.
 Can I meet any at Thompson?